skbumann/my_strava_coach_ai/README.md

   -UI/UX improvements

 ## Getting started
-First, configure your .env file with your OPENAI_API_KEY key.
-Then, using docker, run:
+1. Configure your .env file with your OPENAI_API_KEY key.
+2. Follow the instructions in https_hack.txt.
+Strava requires a secure https url to redirect to after authorization so this provides a workaround when building locally.
+3. Using docker, run:

 ```docker-compose up --build```